Best Settings For Apex Legends PC {Windows} Reddit 2020

 Update your drivers

-If you’re encountering a frustrating number of hitches and stutters, sometimes it can down to out of date graphics drivers.
-It’s important to keep drivers up to date as it’ll ensure you get the best performance possible, or just keep your game running normally.
+If you’re encountering a frustrating number of hitches and stutters, sometimes it can be down to out-of-date graphics drivers.
+Keeping drivers updated will ensure you get the best performance possible or save your game from running normally.

-Both NVIDIA and AMD regularly update their drivers, so make sure you’re checking your Windows notification tab, GeForce Experience, AMD Crimson or their official websites just in case you’ve missed out on a crucial download.
+NVIDIA and AMD regularly update their drivers, so check your Windows notification tab, GeForce Experience, AMD Crimson, or their official websites just in case you’ve missed out on a crucial download.

 Apex Legends NVIDIA Settings Optimization

-If you still want to squeeze some extra performance and you can’t do much on the hardware situation, and you have an NVIDIA graphics card, it might be an idea to optimize some additional settings.
-It probably won’t do a world of a difference as in-game settings, and your setup would do.
+If you still want to squeeze in some extra performance and can’t do much on the hardware situation, and you have an NVIDIA graphics card, it might be an idea to optimize some additional settings.
+It probably won’t make a difference as in-game settings, and your setup would do.

-If you still want to squeeze some extra performance and you can’t do much on the hardware situation, and you have an NVIDIA graphics card, it might be an idea to optimize some additional settings.
-It probably won’t do a world of a difference as in-game settings, and your setup could do.
+If you still want to squeeze in some extra performance and can’t do much on the hardware situation, and you have an NVIDIA graphics card, it might be an idea to optimize some additional settings.
+It probably won’t make a difference as in-game settings and your setup could do.

-- Open the NVIDIA Control Panel and select Manage 3D Settings, choose Program Settings and select Apex Legends as your program to customize.
+- Open the NVIDIA Control Panel, select Manage 3D Settings, choose Program Settings, and select Apex Legends as your program to customize.

 - Set Anisotropic filtering to Off